Local pediatricians petition schools to enact mask mandates - Shelby County Reporter

 Shelby County Schools’ fall academic semester is set to begin on Thursday, Aug.
 12, but over 30 area pediatricians are currently urging the school district and school boards across the state to adopt last-minute mask mandates before classes begin.

-Dr. David Kimberlin, the co-director of UAB and Children’s of Alabama’s Division of Pediatric Infectious Diseases, said the petition is in response to the emergence of the highly contiguous COVID-19 Delta variant, which is currently spreading rapidly throughout the state.
+Dr. David Kimberlin, the co-director of UAB and Children’s of Alabama’s Division of Pediatric Infectious Diseases, said the petition is in response to the emergence of the highly contagious COVID-19 delta variant, which is currently spreading rapidly throughout the state.

 “The best practice undoubtedly is to have mandatory masking in schools.
 All pediatricians in North Central Alabama have signed on to a letter advocating this, and I really beg those school districts that have not yet required mandatory masking, I beg them to listen to the uniformity of voice here,” he said.

-According to Kimberlin, much of the need for a school mask mandate stems from the surge of both cases and hospitalizations from the Delta variant, especially among children.
+According to Kimberlin, much of the need for a school mask mandate stems from the surge of both cases and hospitalizations from the delta variant, especially among children.

-“The Delta variant is spreading not only among adults now but among children too.
+“The delta variant is spreading not only among adults now but among children too.
 It is widely and rapidly spreading among children, and it’s filling up our hospitals,” he said.
 “We are seeing more children and pediatric patients that are being admitted to hospitals than we saw last year.”

-Roughly 90 percent of hospital cases in Alabama are currently from the COVID-19 Delta variant and more cases are expected in the coming weeks, Kimberlin said.
+Roughly 90 percent of hospital cases in Alabama are currently from the COVID-19 delta variant and more cases are expected in the coming weeks, Kimberlin said.

 “I have a fear right now of what lies ahead.
 This is not the same virus and the way it’s behaving that we got used to last year, this is even worse,” he said.
 “That’s the reason we need to be getting the word out to people that they need to mask indoors and they need to get vaccinated if they’re 12 years of age and older.”